System Maintenance occurs every Friday.

 IC Packaging Design and Modeling

 IC packaging complexity levels are rising year-by-year in lock step with process advances and electrical performance enhancements.
 Single die packages with leads have given way to multi-chip area array packages, stacked die packages, and stacked packages.
 Pin-counts have increased from a few handfuls to thousands.
 Space constraints for consumer products have required shrinking some packages to barely larger than the chip volume, and high-performance applications have required ever increasing levels of power dissipation and higher frequency operation.
-Pin count increases alone driven by wide I/O have driven substrate technologies to include upwards of 20 or 30 interconnect layers.
+Pin count increases and wide I/O have driven substrate technologies to include upwards of 20 or 30 interconnect layers.
 Higher integration levels in automotive applications have motivated higher reliability requirements.
-At the same time, time-to-market and cost reduction requirements have forced an ever-accelerating product development pace where missing a product launch can spell a company’s doom.
-Trial and error iteration won’t work in today’s industry.
+At the same time, time-to-market and cost reduction requirements have forced an ever-accelerating product development pace where missing a product launch can spell a company's doom.
+Trial and error iteration won't work in today's industry.

 Register for this Course